lperezmo/embeddings-extraction/README.md

 ## Repository Structure

+> For the version that works best with OpenAI's newer SDK (version > 1.0.0), see scripts in folder `Newer OpenAI SDK`.
+For legacy versions see `Older OpenAI SDK`.

 - `extract_text.py`: Script for extracting text from all HTML or PDF documents present in a given folder.
 - `preprocess_text.py`: Script to break up the data into chunks and clean it up.
 - `create_embeddings.py`: Script for converting the extracted text fragments into embeddings using pre-trained models.